Euro20179/tips_and_tricks/topics/github.md

 # Github Website

-* commit messages are rendered with markdown
+* commit messages in a pull request are rendered with markdown